radityaharya/trakt_ical/README.md

 # Trakt ICal

+---

+This project is no longer maintained.
+If you are looking for a similar solution, please check out [Showtime](https://github.com/radityaharya/showtime), a revamped version of Trakt ICal that offers more features and better performance.
+Showtime is also available as a hosted service or a self-hosted application.

+Please note that the hosted service for Trakt ICal is still up and running, but it will be discontinued in a few months.
+It’s recommended to migrate to Showtime as soon as possible.

+---

 Trakt ICal is a script that generates an ICal file for your Trakt.tv calendar, which you can import into your calendar application or serve through a Flask server to automatically import it into your Google Calendar.
 This readme provides instructions on how to set up and use Trakt ICal.

 ## Prerequisites